kyma-project/kyma/docs/03-tutorials/00-serverless/svls-03-expose-function.md

     export NAMESPACE={FUNCTION_NAMESPACE}
     ```

     >**NOTE:** Function takes the name from the Function CR name.
-The API Rule CR can have a different name but for the purpose of this tutorial, all related resources share a common name defined under the **NAME** variable.
+The APIRule CR can have a different name but for the purpose of this tutorial, all related resources share a common name defined under the **NAME** variable.

-2. Create an API Rule CR for your Function.
+2. Create an APIRule CR for your Function.
 It is exposed on port `80` that is the default port of the [Service Placeholder](../../05-technical-reference/00-architecture/svls-01-architecture.md).

     ```yaml
     cat <<EOF | kubectl apply -f -